Design Guide: The Different Types of Fireplaces

 Kitchens are often said to be the heart of the home but we can definitely make an argument for fireplaces too.
 A focal point to a space and a great area to gather, fireplaces enhance ambiance and add value to your home.

 Cooler weather is approaching and there’s just something so cozy about sitting near a warm fire, chatting with family and friends.
 Making s’mores is also a fireside activity both adults and kids alike enjoy!
-There are many fireplace options you could incorporate into your home or outdoor space but there are three main types you shoud consider.
+There are many fireplace options you could incorporate into your home or outdoor space but there are three main types you should consider.
 Understanding which style is best for you can be overwhelming so we’ve laid out a quick guide on all the types of fireplaces available as well as some additional options.
 Take a look below!

 Gas fireplaces look like real wood fires and act alike, too!
 They produce a small amount of smoke that requires venting, but the fire is produced by (…you guessed it…) gas!
 A gas-burning fire is more manageable than a wood-burning fire because you can control the amount of gas being used to ignite the flame.
 If you want more heat, all it takes is a simple adjustment.
 The second you would like to cease the fire; you can turn off the gas and the fire will quickly dissipate.

 There are two options within this fireplace category to consider: gas logs or gas inserts.
+Stop by our CR Home Design Center to see our selection of both!

 Gas Log Fireplaces

 Gas logs offer all of the ambiance and warmth of a real, wood-burning fire but without the mess!
 Gas logs are typically made up of ceramic but can be fashioned to look like any type of wood from oak to driftwood or more.
-Gas logs are a great option for several reasons:
+Gas fireplace logs in Atlanta are a great option for several reasons:

 - They are less effort than wood-burning fires because you won’t have to lug around heavy bundles of wood.